 Courses We Love: Northwood Golf Club

-Course Review: Northwood Golf Course
+Course We Love: Northwood Golf Course

 There’s nothing we love more than a 9 hole gem and when you add in the design pedigree of Northwood’s architect, Dr. Alistair MacKenzie, and giant 400 year old redwoods, you have a truly special place to enjoy a good walk spoiled.
 Set on the Russin River in the heart of Sonoma wine country, the course was built in 1928 at the behest of Jack Neville, of Pebble Beach fame.
 Since the completion of the course there have been several owners and some difficult times.
 The property was foreclosed on in 1970 and it was then that the Northwood Recreation group bought the property out of foreclosure.
 Since then, the property has experienced a bit of a renaissance becoming well known in golf architecture forums across the country.